LongitudeTZ Command-line Interface Specification

 lon-tz --tzname=Eastxx

-lon-tz --tzname=LonxxxW
+lon-tz --tzname=Westxxxx

-lon-tz --tzname=LonxxxE
+lon-tz --tzname=Eastxxxx

 sets the time zone by name.
 West00 to West12 are 1-hour wide time zones in west longitude.
 East00 to East12 are 1-hour wide time zones in east longitude.
-Lon000W to Lon180W are 1-degree wide time zones in west longitude.
-Lon000E to Lon180E are 1-degree wide time zones in east longitude.
+West0000 to West1200 are 3.75-degree (15 minute time) wide time zones in west longitude.
+East0000 to East1200 are 3.75-degree (15 minute time) wide time zones in east longitude.

 lon-tz --longitude=xxx.xxx